9. Computer software

 Virginia

-Public bodies generally do not give access to computer software purchased or licensed by, or developed by, a public body.
-Vendor proprietary information software acquired from a vendor for data processing use and in the official records of a public body is subject to exclusion from disclosure.
+Computer software falls within the definition of “public record.”
+Vendor proprietary information software acquired from a vendor for data processing use in the possession of a public body is subject to exclusion from disclosure.
 Va.
 Code Ann. § 2.2-3705.1.6.
 Computer software developed by or for a state agency, public institution of higher education or political subdivision is subject to exclusion.
 Va.
 Code Ann. § 2.2-3705.1.7.

 Metadata has no special treatment by statute.